gauravcodepro/gauravcodepro/README.md

 :star: Open to collaboration on Bioinformatics, Deep Learning, Generative AI, and DevOPs.

 ### Personal views
-:bulb: There is no cost to make any assumption but there is a heap of effort cost to show results. \
+:bulb: There is no cost to make any assumption but there is a heap of effort to show results. \
-:bulb: Dont waste your time on assumptive people, you will never be able to make anything out of them.
+:bulb: Dont waste your time on assumptive people and anyone assumptions, you will never be able to make anything out of them.
 After sometime, everyone start to see what they are.\
 :star: keep a day off from coding and codebug fixes. \
-:star: dont go for all the programming languages. \
 :star: clean the code and also forked repositories once a week.

-### Code
+### Programming Languages
 🌍  I'm based in Germany at [Universtat Potsdam(UP)](https://www.uni-potsdam.de/de/) :de: \
 📧  You can contact me at [gaurav.sablok@uni-potsdam.de](mailto:gaurav.sablok@uni-potsdam.de) or [sablokg@gmail.com](mailto:sablokg@gmail.com) \
 :star: “Progress thrives on the exchange of knowledge.”
 (Albert Einstein) \